 6. Watch For Tax Return Fraud

 Fraudsters can use your social security number to file a tax return claiming a fraudulent refund.
-Be vigilant in filing your taxes as soon as possible.
+Be vigilant in filing your taxes as soon as possible and watchful during tax season.
 Respond immediately to any correspondence from the appropriate tax authorities.

 7. Be Aware of Phishing Scams

 Data breaches may also lead to phishing scams.
 Companies should never ask for a full social security number or driver’s license.
 Instead, they should confirm your card number, zip/postal code, and require one or two security questions.
 When a consumer is a victim of identity theft or fraud, the last thing companies should do is pressure customers to give you more information.

 Following these tips should keep you a few steps ahead of any potential breaches!